 1 TSP CHILDREN

 (treat this like you would any other cough syrup, taking a dose when needed BUT leaving lots of space in between.)
+Please ALWAYS do your own research before using any of the recipes here.
+Please see additional notes at the bottom of this post.

 You could also mix a spoonful into a cup of tea and drink it that way.
 (Green, Chai or Chamomile would be best)